dexblue/team-test/README.md

-Exercise 1
+#testing to see if there are any issues

-testing to see if there are any issues
+# My favorite candy is starburst